aws-neuron/aws-neuron-sdk/general/faq/training/neuron-training.rst

 To enable strong scaling, we optimized Trainium to be efficient at small batch sizes.
 Compared to GPUs, Trn1 maintains high efficiency even for small batch sizes.
 This allows you to scale-out to thousands of devices without increasing the global mini-batch size at the same rate, which in turn leads to faster end-to-end training convergence.

-In weak scaling setup, we show the optimal throughput with suffciently large batch size per Trainium.
+In weak scaling setup, we show the optimal throughput with sufficiently large batch size per Trainium.
 The large batch size is set to leverage the high core utilization so that the overall end-to-end training will be fast.
 This setup also enables a large global batch size as it scales with the total number of nodes in the cluster.

 Usability
 ---------